Python-GIS-book/site/source/part2/chapter-06/md/00-geometric-objects.md

 ---

 <!-- #region -->
-# Shapely and geometric objects
+# Geographic objects in Python/Shapely

 In this lesson, you will learn how to create and manipulate geometries in Python using the [Shapely Python Package](https://shapely.readthedocs.io/en/stable/manual.html).